ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 - The ONE message everyone needs to hear: Imagine Cemetaries
 - pop spheres

-# Exercises Summary
-# Round 1: The Drave & the Dark Cloud
-    - visit the drave, meditate on the drave
-# Ghosts, Possesion and their Shadow Society
-    - Think about the top 5 people in your life that drive you crazy.
-People who are always wanting something from you, always nagging you, always degrading you.
-These people have a high probablility of being possessed by ghosts.
-# Round 2: Ghosts
-    - visit the cemetary, meditate on the cemetary
-    - imagine the cemetary on your human, in their home
-    - imagine the cemetary on your human, at their job
-# You are supernatural beings with supernatural needs
-    - meditate on nutritious sources

 # Intro
     - this book is just 30 pages, the rest is an appendix